DantuNandiniDevi/RTLDesign_Using_Verilog_with_SKY130Technology/README.md

 </p>

 ### 2.3.2 SKY130RTL D1SK3 L2 Introduction to logic synthesis part1
-<b> Synthesis: </b>
+<b> Synthesis: </b> <br>
-- The RTL gn is converted into gates and the connections are made between gates.
+- The RTL design is converted into gates and the connections are made between gates. <br>
-- This is given out as a file called netlist
+- This is given out as a file called netlist. <br>

+<b> .lib </b>
+- It contains all different kind of logic modules. like AND, OR, NOR etc.<br>
+- It contains different variants of the same gate as well. like 2i/p, 3i/p, 4i/p, slow, fast, medium gates etc.<br>

+There are different kind of gates avaiable to take in account the performance parameters like Delay, Area, Power into consideration. <br>
+- If we choose speed we trade off area and power likewise if we choose area we trade off delay.
+Hence we have to choose them either based on the design constrains or find a sweet spot between all of them.

 ### 2.3.3 SKY130RTL D1SK3 L3 Introduction to logic synthesis part2
 ## 2.4 SKY130RTL D1SK4 - Labs Using Yosys and SKY130 PDKs
 ### 2.4.1 SKY130RTL D1SK4 L1 lab3 Yosys 1 good mux part1